 Mary Magdalene – The First Pope

-The new evidence shows that the gospel writers had afforded Mary Magdalene the privileged position of the original high priests where she saw into God’s holy room and viewed the two angelic cherubim sitting at either end of where the body of Jesus had lain.
-In contrast, the writers had denied Peter access to God’s chamber by stating that he only saw the folded linen clothes, which apparently were in the outer holy place.
+The new evidence shows that the gospel writers had afforded Mary Magdalene the privileged position of the original high priests where she saw into God’s inner chamber and viewed the two angelic cherubim sitting at either end of where the body of Jesus had lain.
+In contrast, the writers had afforded Peter access only to the outer chamber where he saw the folded linen clothes.

-It can therefore be understood that the gospel writers had projected Mary Magdalene as a high priestess at the scene albeit in a very mysterious presentation.
-This meant that she stood in the highest priestly office above Peter and therefore she had the credentials to succeed Jesus.
-This is the evidence to have her now recognized as the first pope.
+It can therefore be seen that the gospel writers had projected Mary Magdalene as having the same status as the traditional high priest because she saw into God’s inner chamber.
+Mary Magdalene therefore stood in the highest priestly office above Peter and thus she was destined to become the first pope.